-Enrollment for many on-campus as well as online summer sessions is
+Enrollment for many on-campus summer sessions is

 NOW OPEN!